XinruiDing/DungeonKnight/readme.md

 ## **DUNGEON KNIGHT**

 ### ✨ Introduction
-Embark on an epic journey through the shadows in "Dungeon Knight," where classic roguelike mechanics meet the charming storytelling of Hollow Knight.
-Forge your path, upgrade your arsenal, and unravel the mysteries of the dungeon.
+Combining rouguelike and RPG gameplay, in contrast to the course content, the player can advance infinitely in all directions, weapons can be fired diagonally, and a weapon system is introduced whereby more powerful weapons and extra lives can be purchased through gold coins!
+As long as clear GUI!

 ### ✨ Design
 - The main map has three merchants — Charm Merchant, Mask Merchant (each mask represents an extra life), and a Weapons Upgrade Merchant (upgraded sword provides more damage) — alongside the dungeon entrance.
-- Each dungeon randomly generates three to four rooms.
+- Each dungeon randomly generates four rooms.
-- In each dungeon journey, player will yield monster-dropped gold and occasionally uncovers hidden rooms that offer a random charm or an extra mask.
+- In each dungeon journey, player will yield monster-dropped gold.
-- Each run culminates in a battle against an elite monster, after which the player will have an opportunity to converse with a sage to claim a gem.
+- Each run culminates in a battle against an elite monster, after which the player will get a gem.
 - If player fail in battle, spoils will not get lost but can be spent on the main map.
-- Each gem offers a choice called "a blessing and a curse," allowing player to smash a charm for a mask or a mask for gold.
-- After collecting three gems, player can forge the Void Heart, which allows player to confront the Hollow Knight directly in the next dungeon.
+- After collecting three gems, player can fight the final boss.
-- Finally, player defeat the Hollow Knight to win the game, or face a reset and start a new adventure.
+- Finally, player defeat the last boss to win the game, or face a reset and start a new adventure.
+- scalability: The game keeps all major objects in data form and has highly abstract parent classes, providing a convenient interface for expanding functionality and more merchants and monsters

+### ✨ Function Showed in Video
+- talk with three different merchant
+- fight enemy, Movement is not restricted to up and down, left and right directions
+- different enemy has different health(s), Different monsters need to be attacked a different number of times before they die
+- Kill all the monsters before the door opens.
+- enter next room
+- win the elite monster and get a gem
+- Show GUI
+    - character's health, money, and weapon changed through the game and drades with merchant!
+- fight the final monster and restart the game.

 ### ✨ Tasks and Issues
 - [x] write a simple introduction to my game.